nek4life/intellij-demandware/README.md

 ## Develop Demandware with Pleasure!

 ### Features
- * Project wizard to setup project or new module with ease.
+ * Project wizard to setup a project or new module with ease.
  * Sandbox File Uploading.
 Module Files are synced when they are modified and saved.
  * File upload console logging to verify file was modified or created successfully.
  * Auto completion for ISML tags, attributes, and known valid attribute values.